chethanvasishta/essential-cs/README.md

 15. Wha are data breakpoints?
 How do they work internally?
 16. Can you execute functions in the watch window?
     - If yes, which thread are they executed?
 What happens when there's an exception or a crash in the function called by the watch window?
+17. How does a debugger access another program's memory?
+For e.g., visual studio debugger when attached to helloworld.
+    - How is this process able to read the variables of the other program?
+Isn't it security violation?
+    - Also, each variable in the helloworld has a virtual address.
+How is this translated by the debugger to the helloworld's physical address?
+Does it access to the program's page tables?
+      - Is the hardware page walker involved in this conversion?
+    - Does the watch window work in the same way?
-17. In what situations does staring at the code without blinking reveal the bug?
+18. In what situations does staring at the code without blinking reveal the bug?
-18. In what situations does repeatedly running the same experiment without any changes reveal the bug?
+19. In what situations does repeatedly running the same experiment without any changes reveal the bug?

 Bugs to add: access violation, race condition, reinterpret cast to larger storage space pointer,